NuGet/Home/proposed/2022/dotnet-nuget-config-spec.md

 Considering this will be a breaking change, we will only consider doing it in main version change, if there are enough votes.

 ## Open Questions
-1. Shall we use `dotnet nuget config path` or `dotnet nuget config paths` to get all configuration file paths?

-2. `WORKING_DIRECTORY` is changed from an option to an argument.
-So we have `dotnet nuget config path <WORKING_DIRECTORY>` and `dotnet nuget config get <ALL|CONFIG_KEY> <WORKING_DIRECTORY>`.
+1. `WORKING_DIRECTORY` is changed from an option to an argument.
+So we have `dotnet nuget config paths <WORKING_DIRECTORY>` and `dotnet nuget config get <ALL|CONFIG_KEY> <WORKING_DIRECTORY>`.
 Is it okey if we have two arguments in the second command?
 And if it's key, only the second argument could be optional, right?

-3. To show configuration files locations, is it better to use `--verbosity` option or some option named like `--show-path`? (git command is using `--show-origin` for similar purpose)

 ## Considerations
 1. Will this command help with diagnosing incorrect setting format?